-The results of the Qualifying Examination will be reported online to each candidate by September 30, 2020, unless ABOG has not received a Residency Training Affidavit completed by the current Program Director.
-ABOG will not provide the candidate with their actual test score but rather a result of "pass" or "fail."
+When results are released, ABOG will provide the candidate their scaled test score in addition to the result of "pass" or "fail."
 Each candidate, regardless of whether they pass or fail, will be provided with the percent scored in each of the major topic areas.
 The cut-point for passing the Qualifying Examination is determined each year after psychometric evaluation of the results.